 By surface area, Rutland Water is the biggest reservoir in the UK and one of the biggest in Europe.
 It has to settle for second spot on our list however as we are ranking the United Kingdom’s biggest reservoirs based on capacity – sorry Rutland!

-Built in 1975, Rutland Water holds 124 million cubic litres over an area of 7.8 miles.
+Built in 1975, Rutland Water holds 124 million cubic metres over an area of 7.8 miles.
 It serves the city of Peterborough and the surrounding areas and was constructed by damming the Gwash Valley near Empingham.

 Several villages were lost to the reservoir.
 Nether Hambleton and most of Middle Hambleton were demolished.
 The lower part of the church of Normanton was reinforced against water damage, enabling the building to survive and the upper part to tell the story of construction of the reservoir.